AxiteYT/jailbreak_wiki/content/index.md

 title: Welcome to the Jailbreak Wiki!
 ---
 > [!NOTE]
-This site is very much still under construction, if you have some experience, pull requests are very welcome at https://github.com/AxiteYT/jailbreak_wiki
+>This site is very much still under construction, if you have some experience, pull requests are very welcome at https://github.com/AxiteYT/jailbreak_wiki

 # Supported Hardware/Software
+xs

 | Manufacturer | Model                             | Latest OS |
 | ------------ | --------------------------------- | --------- |